-It was the early nineties and the first time I saw Cortni, I was blown away.
+It was the early nineties and the first time I saw Cortni, I was kinda stunned.
 She had eyes like a cat with a regal aire that commanded the attention of the young men in the office.
 Carla, a co-worker, and I were across the room one day watching this phenomenon.
 She leaned over to me and whispered, “look at those wolves.”
 I turned to her and said “I’ll get her.”
-And I did.
-Three weeks and three days after our first date, we rode to the Jefferson Memorial on my motorcycle and I proposed to her on the steps amidst the cherry blossoms and white stone majesty of my favorite monument.
+As it turned out, I did “get” her.
+We fell in love quickly and three weeks and three days after our first date, we rode to the Jefferson Memorial on my motorcycle and I proposed to her on the steps amidst the cherry blossoms and white stone majesty of my favorite monument.

 Three and a half years later it ended.